floatingman-ltd/verbose-meme/Readme.md

 ### I May have missed

 _The code comes from a variety of sources and I have not attributed individual code blocks or files.
-If you see code here that you feel shouldn't be here or shouldn't be here without proper attribution please open an issue adding as much insight as you can and I will address the issue._
+If you see code here that you feel shouldn't be here or shouldn't be here without proper attribution please open an issue adding as much insight as you can and I will attempt to mitigate the issue._